J-CF-Leung/Study_Vault/Physics/IB Physics/Electromagnetism.md

 - In a linear, isotropic, homogeneous, non-conducting medium, the impedance is:
 $$Z=\sqrt{\frac{\mu}{\epsilon}}Z_0$$
+- Therefore, the _higher the refractive index_, the _lower the impedance_

 - The relationship between the _magnitudes of the $\bm{E}$ and $\bm{B}$ fields_:
 $$E_x=cB_y$$